LisaHackett97/MS1-Dog-Daycare/README.md

   - At the top of the More Info page, two tables are provided, giving prices and also times for drop-offs and pickups.

 - Be able to enquire/book services online.
-  - A contact form is provided on the services/more info page, with links to the form provided on all pages, for quick and easy access.
+  - A contact form is provided on the services/more info page, which can be access through menu bar and cta buttons provided on all pages, for quick and easy access.
 This form requires users to give a reason for contact: booking a service/asking a question/other.
 Space is provided for user to give more details on the query.
   - Social media links are also provided in the footer, which would enable user to contact business through these sites.

 - Look at pictures of dogs in the day care.